 Data processing and in-housed programmatic

-Data Management Platform (DMP) also can sort out and analyze incoming user data to create a target audience persona for more precise message customization.
-It also integrates campaign performance measurements to this data which allows marketers to get a better picture for timely optimization of their strategies.
+A Data Management Platform (DMP) can also sort out and analyze incoming user data to create a target audience persona for more precise message customization.
+It also integrates campaign performance measurements with this data, which allows marketers to get a better picture for the timely optimization of their strategies.
 Such an approach can significantly improve a campaign's efficiency and profits for all sides of the media trading process.

 White label solutions enable brands to create their own ad tech solutions based on already existing platforms.
 These platforms are usually predesigned adtech software that can be set up and branded within just a month.
 Afterward, platform owners resell services to their own clients - and provide accounts to clients on DSP, SSP, DMP, or ad networks.